arnaud-j4k08/PicoClockGreenEasy/README.md

 When running the firmware, go to the "clock sync" submenu and set the sync source to "GPS".

-### Using optional Weather syncronization and display

-The optional display of weather information requires a Pico W for wireless connection, a configured WiFi connection with SSID and Password, and a no-cost (but valid credit card required) subscription to the OpenWeatherMap.org, "One Call 3.0 API".
-It requires modification to the UserConfig.cmake file, and compilation of the source code to create a .uf2 file which is loaded to the Pico W.  Please review the information regarding the "One Call 3.0 API" on the OpenWeatherMap.org website.
-The API allows up to 1000 free calls per day, but requires a valid credit card subsciption to pay for the number of calls greater than 1000.
-The optional periodic weather updates will use less than 50 calls per day, unless the source code is modified.
-The use of the Update Weather Now menu option will also use a "One Call 3.0 API" call.
-You have the ability to limit the number of calls per day through the OpenWeatherMap.org website.
-By subscribing to the 'One Call 3.0 API", your account will be provided with an API (appid) key which must be configured in the OPEN_WEATHER_MAP_URL field in the UserConfig.cmake file.
-You will also need to provide the longitude and latitude of the location representing the weather information.

-Please review the comments in the UserConfig.cmake file for more information regarding the configuration of the weather option.

 ## Configuring daylight saving time

 The clock can be configured to automatically observe daylight saving time.
 For the moment, this requires a build environment, as the UTC offset and location need to be configured at build time.
 Currently, only the European Union and United States variants of daylight saving time are supported.